 Visual journalists bear witness to history on a daily basis, standing on the sidewalks and in the living rooms of neighborhoods around the globe with a shared mission to tell us what happened and why it matters, to educate and to illuminate.

-Entries for the 2020 Best of Photojournalism competition will be entered via a new online portal.
+Entries for the 2020 Best of Photojournalism competition will be entered via this online portal.
 ALL ENTRANTS WILL BE REQUIRED TO HAVE A CONTEST ACCOUNT regardless of whether they are an NPPA member or not.
-If you entered in 2019, you will reuse that account.
+If you entered in 2019, you will be able to use that account.
 (Your NPPA login credentials will not work on the competition submission site.)

 Entries will be accepted from December 20, 2019, through 11:59 p.m.
 ET on Sunday, January 26, 2020.
 All entries must have been made (or, for story categories, initially published) between January 1, 2019, and December 31, 2019.